- Leonardo is an IoT/Big Data “solution” marketed far too early by SAP.

 Criteria 4: A Logical Software Category for SAP?

 It is difficult to say.

-Longer-term, it is much more difficult to project as who could have imagined that you could have a computer in your pocket that you would use as a phone?
-Furthermore that everyone would have one?
+It is much more difficult to project longer-term as who could have imagined that you could have a computer in your pocket that you would use as a phone?
+Furthermore, that everyone would have one?
 But it is difficult to see the vision of SAP Leonardo happening for some years:

 A Logical Software Category for SAP Score: 2